 Security & Secrecy

-Kelly: Well, that’s interesting.
-[Laughs] Can you tell us when and where you were born?
+Weisenberg: Why don’t we sort of start at the beginning.
+Can you tell me when and where you were born?